afterpay/sdk-android/docs/ui-components/widget.md

 }
 ```

-Alternatively, if checkout has not been completed or your app is not using checkout v2, the widget may be initialised in tokenless mode with a `BigDecimal` representing the total cost of the purchase.
+Alternatively, if checkout has not been completed or your app is not using checkout V2, the widget may be initialized in tokenless mode with a `BigDecimal` representing the total cost of the purchase.
 ```kotlin
 view.findViewById<AfterpayWidgetView>(R.id.afterpay_widget)
     .init("50.00".toBigDecimal(), ::onWidgetExternalLink, ::onWidgetUpdate, ::onWidgetError)